Luzefiru/odin-basic-express-site/README.md

-# odin-basic-node-site
+# odin-basic-express-site

-A simple Node.js & Express.js backend application to route static HTML pages & CSS stylesheets to the client.
+A simple Node.js backend application to route static HTML & CSS files to the client, built with Express.js.

 # Setup